-While the scope of tools that authorities will use will depend on their mandate, the following sets out high-level guidance, in the form of recommendations, to support authorities in their consideration of future approaches on climate scenario and stress test exercises to incorporate systemic risks that arise from climate change, that can better inform a macroprudential perspective of cross-sectoral and cross-jurisdictional risks to the financial system.
-Note, complementary to this, the FSB's future joint report with the NGFS to synthesise the outcomes of climate scenario analysis by jurisdictions to consider the implications of possible climate scenarios for the financial system may provide further guidance in this area.
+The scope of tools that authorities will use will depend on their mandate and the role that different tools (such as scenario analysis) may play in their different sectoral settings (e.g. the different role such tools may play for banks compared with asset managers).
+Nevertheless, the following sets out high-level guidance, in the form of recommendations, to support authorities in their consideration of future approaches on climate scenario and stress test exercises to incorporate systemic risks that arise from climate change, that can better inform a macroprudential perspective of cross-sectoral and cross-jurisdictional risks to the financial system.
+Complementary to this, the FSB and the NGFS will publish a joint report in November 2022 on climate scenario analyses to draw lessons learnt for effective scenario analysis and to bring together a global perspective from the various national and regional scenarios conducted to date, and may provide further guidance in this area.